 This collector current is high enough to make LED C very bright.

 When the S1-switch opened.
-There are not the base current flows.
-So, the transistor will cut-off the collector current.
+There are no base current flows.
+So, the transistor will cut off the collector current.
 Both LEDs will go out.

 Often we use the transistor to amplify the current and switches.